 Classroom reservations are now being limited and, unless there is a significant need for a particular room, student groups will be assigned a UC room.

 Student organizations wishing to use the University seal or logo on clothing, stationary, or other paraphernalia should consult with the Student Organizations Coordinator and/or the Office of University Relations, 1030 AB in regards to the legality of the usage of University registered trademarks.

 Web Site Authorization

-Any student organization wishing to establish an official web site for their organization must apply electronically through Information Technology Services (ITS) and have it approved electronically by the Director of Student Activities.
+Any student organization wishing to establish an official web site for their organization must apply electronically through Information Technology Services (ITS) and have it approved electronically by the Director of the Office for Student Engagement.